 - On-campus recruiting is for permanent job searches and not summer internships.

-Evening MBA students are able to participate in on-campus recruiting opportunities for permanent positions.
+Evening MBA students are able to participate in on-campus recruiting for permanent positions.
 Since Evening MBA students are typically working professionals, we do not offer access to on-campus recruiting for summer internships.
-However, if you choose to pursue an internship, career services is available to help with your self-search.
+However, if you choose to pursue an internship, a career advisor is available to help with your self-guided search.

 - Enrollment is in the spring and fall.

 The Evening MBA program enrolls twice per year, and begins in the spring (January) and fall (August).
-Priority application deadlines are September 1 and May 1 respectively.
+Early action application deadlines are September 1 and April 1 respectively.

 - What will my transcript and diploma say?